Clinical Signs and Symptoms

 The clinical signs and symptoms of gallstones depend upon various factors.
 The signs and symptoms are separated into two categories: prominent or asymptomatic.
 People are usually unaware of gallstones in the gallbladder, and it typically reflects the asymptomatic condition.

-Furthermore, instead of cholesterol, the digestive fluid contains a high concentration of bilirubin which may be an alarming sign of various health complications such as liver cirrhosis, jaundice, and biliary tract infections.
+Furthermore, instead of the cholesterol, the digestive fluid contains a high concentration of bilirubin which may be an alarming sign of various health complications such as liver cirrhosis, jaundice, and biliary tract infections.

 Types of Gallstones